BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

 $\boldsymbol{\theta_{-i}}$ as observations we have in our dataset.
-Fortunately, we can approximate $\text{ELPD}_\text{LOO-CV}$ from a single fit to the data by using a method known as Pareto smoothed importance sampling leave-one-out cross validation PSIS-LOO-CV (see [loo_depth](loo_depth) for details).
+Fortunately, we can approximate $\text{ELPD}_\text{LOO-CV}$ from a single fit to the data by using a method known as Pareto smoothed importance sampling leave-one-out cross validation PSIS-LOO-CV (see Section [loo_depth](loo_depth) for details).
 For brevity, and for consistency with ArviZ, in this book we call this method LOO.
 It is important to remember we are are talking about PSIS-LOO-CV and unless we